umarhassan-mitodl/11.s943-fall-2017/content/pages/syllabus.md

 Each class will start with a lecture on each of the debates, followed by a seminar style discussion, in which students are expected to participate actively.
 The students will need to read the assigned material in advance as a way to prepare for an extensive in-class discussion.
 The weekly meetings will be organized around the implementation-related debates, with the co-instructors taking the lead.

-Students will be required to attend three panel discussions at the [Department of Urban Studies and Planning](https://dusp.mit.edu/) on issues of implementation by leading scholars in the field.
+Students will be required to attend three panel discussions at the {{% resource_link "504cebf0-da03-4101-b1c6-e51246d1c88a" "Department of Urban Studies and Planning" %}} on issues of implementation by leading scholars in the field.
 These panels are scheduled for dates and times yet to be determined.

 We will also use online resources for information sharing, and to promote discussions on the challenges of implementation development policies and projects.